pborreli/blog-4/source/_posts/2014-01-21-disciplined-yak-shaving.markdown

-While the uneasy feeling that comes with "just not knowing" would come back, the peace that deliberate yak shaving had afforded me allowed me to learn better.
+While the uneasy feeling that comes with "just not knowing" would come back, the peace that deliberate yak shaving had afforded me allowed me to learn more effectively.

 ### Self Improvement Yak Shaving

 We tend to stick to what we know.
 Now that I'm beyond being a beginner, I've noticed that if I wanted to, I could get by just fine on what I already know.
-However, anyone who enjoys what they do (as I do programming) knows that this will just not suffice.
+However, anyone who enjoys what they do (as I do programming) knows that this just won't cut it.

-Reading books and listening to podcasts can be a way to further yourself, but often times the best way to learn new things is to go on a good ol' fashion yak shave.
+Reading books and listening to podcasts are some ways to further yourself, but often times the best way to learn new things is to go on a good ol' fashion yak shave.
 Put yourself in the middle of an area where you "shouldn't be" and force yourself to learn your way out.